cseelhoff/oaaa/PROJECT_PLAN.md

 3. **Uses `idle_armies`** (not active) since these units haven't moved this turn

-#### Combat Transport Loading (⚠️ Disabled Pending Amphibious Planning)
+#### Combat Transport Loading (✅ Working via Amphibious Assault System)
-**File**: `pro_turn.odin`
+**File**: `pro_combat_move_triplea_methods.odin`

-The combat transport loading was implemented but **disabled** because:
+The combat transport loading is now handled through the amphibious assault system:
-- It loaded ALL adjacent units onto transports indiscriminately
+- `assign_amphibious_units()` identifies which loaded transports to use
+- `execute_amphibious_routes()` unloads transports directly to attack targets
-- This conflicts with land attack assignments (units assigned to attack Karelia_SSR were being loaded onto transports instead)
+- Uses `gc.idle_ships` to find available loaded transports
-- Proper implementation requires integration with amphibious attack planning

-**Required for Combat Loading**:
-1. First identify territories that NEED amphibious attacks (no land route)
-2. Use `assign_amphibious_units()` to designate specific units for loading
-3. Only load units designated as `amphib_attackers` in attack options
-4. Java reference: `ProTerritoryManager.setNeedAmphibUnits(true)` when:
-   - Territory can't be won with just land/air attackers
-   - There ARE amphibious units available (maxAmphibUnits not empty)
-   - Adding amphib units makes the attack winnable

-**Current Workaround**: Pre-loaded transports (TRANS_1I, TRANS_1T, TRANS_1A from previous turns) can still participate in amphibious assaults via `assign_amphibious_units()`.
+- Supports all 6 loaded transport types

+**Note**: Transports get loaded during non-combat moves (previous turn) and are available for amphibious assaults on the current turn.
+On the very first turn, transports start EMPTY so amphibious assaults require at least one turn of loading.

 #### Key Procedures Added